 Tests are performed using targeted hybridization capture coupled with next-generation sequencing (NGS) in our CAP/CLIA labs for comprehensive coverage of all coding exons of ordered genes.

 Types of variation detected include single nucleotide variants (SNVs) and small insertions and deletions (indels).

-For some cases with negative results or isolated heterozygous mutations, additional testing by alternate methodology will be performed to determine the presence of rare variant types not detected by this assay.
+For some cases with negative results or isolated heterozygous mutations in recessive genes, additional testing by alternate methodology will be performed to determine the presence of rare variant types not detected by this assay.

 Results and Interpretation

 DNA sequence data are analyzed by GPS’ clinically validated bioinformatics pipeline to identify and annotate genetic variants associated with severe congenital neutropenia.

 Variants are interpreted by a board-certified clinical genomicist in the context of the patient’s disease.
 Those that are most likely to account for the observed clinical phenotype based on evidence from the medical literature are highlighted.